Combined Motor Holdings: CMH Fleet Solutions

+Automotive dealerships

+CMH operates a commercial truck dealership, and is a licensed dealer for several automotive brands in South Africa, including Ford, Datsun, Haval, Honda, Isuzu, Jaguar, Land Rover, Lexus, Mazda, Mitsubishi, Nissan, Opel, Renault, Subaru, Suzuki, Toyota, and Volvo.

 First Car Rental

 First Car Rental is the car rental subsidiary of Combined Motor Holdings Limited.
 First Car Rental operates out of 49 branches in South Africa.
 First Car Rental is a SAVRALA member (South African Vehicle Rental and Leasing Association).
 The company is listed as one of the Top 500 Best Managed Companies in South Africa.
 First Car Rental is the winner of the 2012 and 2013 South African Service Awards.